eevanwong/Basketball-Reference-Scraper/README.md

 ## ToDos
 - Need to account for duplicate names (can use the identifying url to use the id that basketball-reference.com uses with the player and take that as the value in the db)
+- Transitioning this to TypeScript for better typing - should build in types (personal pref as a dev)